rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-### Sending ERC20 Tokens
+## Sending ERC20 Tokens

-To send Tokens is required to specify the address of the token, the destination of the transfer, and the amount to transfer.
+ERC-20 Tokens are cryptocurrencies created and used on the Ethereum network.
+In order to send one of these Tokens it is necessary to specify the Token's address, the transfer's destination and its amount.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->